We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 First, pick up a high-quality sealant.
 There are two types of sealers on the market, surface and impregnating.

-Impregnating sealer – This type of sealer penetrates into the stone’s pours creating a repellant for all types of liquids or oils.
+Impregnating sealer – This type of sealer penetrates the stone’s pores, creating a repellant for all kinds of liquids or oils.
 For granite, I highly suggest you use an impregnating stone sealer such as this product from Black Diamond (link to buy on Amazon).

 Once you’ve found the right sealer, there are easy-to-follow instructions on the bottle.

-One of the great aspects of granite is that it is low maintenance.
-This means that caring (making sure it is properly sealed) and cleaning is very easy.
+One of the advantages of granite is that it is low maintenance.
 There are just a few things to keep in mind when cleaning.

 If your countertop is sealed properly, it becomes bacteria resistant.
 You won’t need to worry about bacteria seeping into the pores and putting your health at risk.
-If, for instance, you dropped raw meat on your counter and want to ensure the area is disinfected, mix together a 50/50 solution of water and isopropyl alcohol in a spray bottle, spray the area and let it sit for a few minutes, then wipe it away with water and a cloth.
+If, for instance, you dropped raw meat on your counter and need to disinfect it, mix a 50/50 solution of water and isopropyl alcohol in a spray bottle, spray the area and let it sit for a few minutes, then wipe it away with water and a cloth.

 For everyday cleaning, warm water and gentle soap will do the trick.
 Avoid harsh chemical cleaners such as vinegar, Windex, Lysol, or anything with bleach.
 Over time those cleaners will wear down the seal and damage and dull the stone.

-There are several other options in stores like Home Depot or on Amazon so I encourage you to check prices and read reviews, or you can just use soap and water, that works fine too.
+There are several other options in stores like Home Depot or on Amazon, so I encourage you to check prices and read reviews, or you can use soap and water, that works fine too.

 In terms of technique, there is no special secret to cleaning granite countertops.
-Simply mix soap and water in your sink, damped your cloth and wipe away.
+Mix soap and water in your sink, dampen your cloth, and wipe away.
 Make sure to dry thoroughly afterward to avoid the potential of streaks.
 That’s it!

-Over the past few decades, granite has become an extremely popular stone to use within homes, especially as kitchen countertops.
+Over the past few decades, granite has become a trendy stone to use within homes, especially as kitchen countertops.

-There are several advantages of granite that are contributing to its wide and growing popularity including:
+There are several advantages of granite that are contributing to its growing popularity, including:

 Second, it can chip or crack if hit with a very heavy object.
-Basically, don’t pound it with a hammer and you should be fine.
+Don’t pound it with a hammer, and you should be fine.

 Although our favorite is granite, there are a handful of other popular countertop materials worth checking out.

-A material that has been on the rise lately.
-It is man-made out of ground quartz crystals combined with polyester resins and sometimes recycled glass or metallic flecks which add to the design.
+Quartz is a material that has been on the rise lately.
+It is man-made out of ground quartz crystals combined with polyester resins and sometimes recycled glass or metallic flecks, which add to the design.

-Many quartz designs mimic the look of granite and other natural stones but other designs are solid colors with no veining.
-These type of designs are becoming very popular and make for a very clean and modern look.
+Many quartz designs mimic the look of granite and other natural stones, but they also make it in solid colors with no veining.
+These designs are becoming very popular and make for a clean and modern look.

 The downsides of quartz are that it is man-made and, even though technology has come a long way, the designs will never look as natural as real stone (in my opinion).
 Secondly, it can’t handle extreme heat.
 Most manufacturers warn that you shouldn’t put anything on it over 400 degrees Fahrenheit.
 Lastly, in general, it is more expensive than granite.

-A very elegant material that has been used in homes for a very long time.
-Marble is a natural stone and with that comes natural beauty.
+Marble is an elegant material that has been used in homes for a very long time.
+Marble is a natural stone, and with that comes natural beauty.

-Marble is often white or a very light color which is next to impossible to find with granite.
-It makes for a really classy and timeless look in your home.
+Marble is often white or a very light color, which is next to impossible to find with granite.
+It makes for a classy and timeless look in your home.

 The downsides of marble are that it is soft and porous and will scratch and stain much easier than granite.
 It also does not react well when exposed to acidic liquids.
-With marble, you’ll need to be very careful while cooking with acidic foods and you’ll need to choose a marble-friendly cleaner.
-If you are ok with a slightly worn patina look over time, marble might be a good choice for you.
+With marble, you’ll need to be very careful while cooking with acidic foods, and you’ll need to choose a marble-friendly cleaner.
+If you are ok with a slightly worn patina look over time, marble might be the right choice for you.
 I prefer more durable materials like granite or quartz.

 Other options: Concrete, hardwood, and stainless steel

-Concrete, hardwood, and stainless steel are other materials that are gaining popularity.
-They are all strong materials with desirable designs, but are still less popular than granite, quartz, and marble and may not go well with many classic home styles.
+Concrete, wood, and stainless steel are other materials that are gaining popularity.
+They are all durable materials and look fantastic, but are still less popular than granite, quartz, and marble and may not go well with many classic home styles.
 To me, concrete and stainless steel feel very cold and industrial, so if that is not what you are going for, you might want to pass on those materials.